forseti-security/forseti-security/_docs/_latest/configure/inventory/gsuite.md

 ## Troubleshooting

+If have have problem with getting inventory on GSuite data, you can find what errors have happened by running `forseti inventory list|get`, or look at the `inventory_index_errors` column in the `inventory_index` table.

 Error:
 ```
 ('invalid_grant: Invalid email or User ID', u'{"error" : "invalid_grant", "error_description" : "Invalid email or User ID"}')
 ```

 Solution:
-Double-check the user email you entered in to the `forseti_conf_server.yaml` file.
+Double-check th email you entered in the `domain_super_admin_email` field of the `forseti_conf_server.yaml` file.
 Make sure there is no typo and the user exists.

 ***